netscaler/ansible-collection-netscaleradc/ansible-collections/adc/README.md

 ```

-Or use the collections playbook parameter to search for unquallified module names
+Or use the collections playbook parameter to search for unqualified module names

 ```yaml
 ---